Little Richard’s classic hit ‘Tutti Frutti’ was actually a graphic tribute to anal sex

 Within 10 days of its release, the tune, which was first dropped as a single before its album debut on Here’s Little Richard, had shifted 200,000 copies.

-By 1968, it had sold 3 million in America alone.
+By 1968, it had sold three million copies in America alone.

 MyPinkNews members are invited to comment on articles to discuss the content we publish, or debate issues more generally.
 Please familiarise yourself with our community guidelines to ensure that our community remains a safe and inclusive space for all.